 Antitrust and competition: foreign firms in China

-- Advised GE on the antitrust aspects of the $21.4bn disposal of its biopharma business to Danaher.
+- Advising GE on the disposal of its aircraft leasing business (GE Capital Aviation Services to AerCap).

 China Merchants Group

 - Advised Intel on the China merger filing of its $9bn sale of the NAND and SSD businesses to SK hynix.

 - Assisted Dialog Semiconductor with the China merger filing of its $5.6bn sale to Renesas.